The importance of preventive care for your pet in Jacksonville, FL

 The health of your pet is at the heart of all that San Marco Animal Hospital in Jacksonville, FL, does.
 Yet, our team at San Marco Animal Hospital appreciates that budget plays an important consideration.
 Concerns over cost should never stand in the way of your furry loved one getting the care that he or she needs to stay happy and healthy.

 One of the best ways to keep your wallet happy and your pet healthy, is to maintain all of those “run-of-the-mill” annual and routine visits.
 Just as preventive check-ups, screenings, and exams are vital to your health, preventive care is also vital to the health of your pet.
 These visits also support your financial wellness by catching problems early and treating them before they become a major financial burden or emergency.
-Consider this:

 By doing all you can to prevent problems that require treatment, as well as early detection of problems, you keep more money in your pocket and more years with your pet.
 Moreover, you help your pet avoid the trauma and pain of conditions that may lead to a need for extensive treatment, and the risks that might be associated with invasive procedures.
 The joy and time you and your pet share is ultimately priceless, and we understand this.
 That is why at San Marco Animal Hospital we provide your furry baby with care that won’t break your bank.